krasimir/banica/README.md

 ### `call(<func or generator function>, ...args)`

-The call function accepts a function or generator function and arguments that need to be passed down.
+`call` function accepts a function or generator function and arguments that need to be passed down.
 For example:

 ```js
 const formatMessage = name => `Hello ${ name }`;